-A couple of rat studies (1988) have demonstrated that Garcinia cambogia can reduce weight gain during a period of overfeeding due to the reduce lipogenesis as reported above (9).
+A couple of rat studies done in 1988 demonstrated that Garcinia cambogia can reduce weight gain during a period of overfeeding due to the reduce lipogenesis as reported above (9).

 4Garcinia cambogia supplementation has anti-diabetic properties.
 A 2015 study published in the Journal of Clinical and Diagnostic Research showed that Garcinia cambogia helps combat diabetes and diabetes onset by increasing leptin and insulin sensitivity (10, 11).

 Higher insulin sensitivity means you need less insulin to clear the sugar out of your bloodstream (12).